daniel-mach/Daniel-Mach/README.md

 -------------------------------------------------------
 <br>

-I am a <strong>front-end engineer with two years of commercial experience developing e-commerce platforms primarily with React and TypeScript</strong>.
-After seven years in global technical recruitment, I successfully pivoted my career, and today I can genuinely say I love working as a developer.
-I'm passionate about writing clean, efficient code and driven to create user-friendly, aesthetically pleasing web applications that <strong>deliver value</string>.
+I am a <strong>front-end engineer with two years of commercial experience developing e-commerce platforms, primarily using React and TypeScript</strong>.
+After seven years in global technical recruitment, I have successfully pivoted my career and now genuinely enjoy my newfound path as a web developer.
+I am passionate about writing clean, efficient code and driven to create accessible, user-friendly and aesthetic web applications that <strong>deliver value</string>.

 <br>